ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 ## Work with great Intensity

 Take your goals, estimate how long it'll take to complete, and give yourself a drastically reduced deadline.
-Commit to it publicly if possible, and then work intensely to make it happen
+Commit to it publicly if possible, and then work intensely to make it happen.

+This is kind of like how in school you it would be impossible to write that essay a week before it was due.
+Yet the day before the deadline words would suddenly pour forth from your fingertips like magic.

+Personally, I find it next to impossible to take a self-imposed deadline seriously.
+I have to pair it with external accountability by telling someone else when about that deadline.
+Knowing that I'll have to report my status to that second person suddenly makes that deadline real.

 # Give Yourself Down Time - It Helps with Recovery
 You need to be able to relax your brain when you're not working, so that it's ready to again give a 100% when you start working again.
 If you don't have any problems with that, then go ahead and skip this section.
 If you find yourself thinking about work when you're sitting with your family, then read on.

 One tactic for this: Have a Shutdown Ritual